freesewing/freesewing/markdown/dev/howtos/git/editing-content-on-github/en.md

 (they are free).

 <Note>
-I is also possible to make changes using the GitHub desktop application and/or your computer's command line; these advanced topics are beyond the scope of this 'How to'.
+It is also possible to make changes using the GitHub desktop application and/or your computer's command line; these advanced topics are beyond the scope of this 'How to'.
 </Note>